 At the end of Year R children are assessed to see if they have achieved a good level of development.
 We are performing above other schools Nationally.

 In Year 1 pupils knowledge of phonics is assessed.
 If they are not assessed as achieving the expected level, they are reassessed in Year 2.
-We are performing above other schools Nationally.
+We are performing in line with other schools Nationally.

 In Year 2, pupils achievement at the end of Key Stage 1 is assessed in Reading, Writing and Maths.
 We are performing above other schools Nationally for the expected standard.